cobrce/TMR0/README.md

 so the program is as follow, in the main function we initialize OPTION_REG, TMR0 and INTCON void main()
 {
-  ... ; some other init here
+  ... ; some other inits here
   TMR0 = 103;
   OPTION_REG = 0b111; // prescaler 1:256
   INTCON.T0IE = 1; // enable timer0 interruption